 - You don’t follow the directions on the back of the cake mix box

-- They are egg free – important to know for those who cannot have eggs but want a yummy dessert (there are some exceptions but most do not use eggs)
+- They are egg free – Important to know for those who cannot have eggs but want a yummy dessert.
+Yes there are some exceptions, but most do not use eggs.

-Here is how our peach dump cake turned out when I took it out of the oven, yes this is what it looks like and it’s wonderful.
+Here is how our peach dump cake turned out when I took it out of the oven.
+Yes it’s a bit messy and wonderful.

 What you will need to make this dump peach cobbler dessert

-- Box of cake mix – we used this one but you could use just about any flavor, spice cake mix would be wonderful too
+- Box of cake mix – we used yellow cake mix but you could use just about any flavor, spice cake mix would be wonderful too

 - Peach pie filling – in a can